Deepankar-98/flask-practice-blog/README.md

 6. [Author:](#author)

 <h3 id="description">Description:</h3>
+> This project uses *Python, flask, html, css, bootstrap* for creating a basic blog.
+>
-In this project a blog is implemented using flask to practice the concepts learned.
-This is not a complete project and lots of functionality needs to be added to it.
+> This project is not not complete and various features need to be added in future.

+### Installation

+Python 3.7.3 is used for this project.

+To install th